clrng: A tool set for parallel random numbergeneration on GPUs in R: Discussion

-Some possible future work on \pkg{clrng} package could be: (1) Incorporate other RNGs, for example the MRG32k3a, LFSR113, and Philox-4×32-10 generators from \proglang{clRNG} library, and compare the \proglang{R} performance between using different RNGs on GPU.
-(2) Create a ``sparse'' matrix class on GPU and use it for simulating Gaussian random fields with sparse correlation structures such as the Gaussian Markov random fields.
-(3) Apply GPU-generated random numbers in suitable Monte Carlo simulations to speed up the performance.
+Potential future developments for the \pkg{clrng} package could include: (1) Incorporating additional RNGs, such as the MRG32k3a, LFSR113, and Philox-4×32-10 generators from the \proglang{clRNG} library.
+Comparative analysis of \proglang{R} performance when using different RNGs on the GPU could also be conducted.
+(2) Creating a ``sparse'' matrix class on GPU could enable simulations of Gaussian random fields with sparse correlation structures, such as Gaussian Markov random fields.
+(3) Utilizing GPU-generated random numbers in optimized Monte Carlo simulations could significantly enhance performance.

 \begin{appendix}

 \end{appendix}